A house like mine on the street I grew up on

-My earliest memories are vivid and illicit nostalgia: the aroma of baked goods from my mother’s kitchen, a large cottonwood tree in our backyard, the smell of burning leaves in the fall, the glow of a real fireplace, sledding down the hills at the golf course up the street in the winter, and spring … when one could play baseball again.
-Was life ever better than when playing baseball?
-Or when playing football in the rain, snow, mud, and freezing cold?
+My earliest memories are vivid and illicit nostalgia: the aroma of baked goods from my mother’s kitchen, a large cottonwood tree in our backyard, the smell of burning leaves in the fall, the glow of a real fireplace in our living room, sledding down the hills at the golf course up the street in the winter, and spring … when one could play baseball again.
+Was life ever better than when playing baseball, or sandlot football in the rain, snow, mud, and freezing cold?
 I don’t think so.

-I was loved by my parents more than I deserved—they loved me unconditionally.
-How indebted I am to them.
-My mother died on September 18, 2005 at the age of 86.
+My parents loved me unconditionally—how indebted I am to them.
+My mother died on September 18, 2005, at the age of 86.
 She is no longer the beauty that stole my father’s heart in the 1930s; no longer the wife who waited through world war II for her husband to return; no longer middle age—but she was my first love, she was my father’s only love, and she was beloved by all her children.

-My father died in 1989 at the age of 71, but not before he talked with me about politics, religion, history, sports and so much else.
-He labored physically for more than 50 years so that his family could have more than he did in his depression era youth.
-My parents did their best.
-They may not have received the wages due them—not many parents do—but they labored nonetheless.
-So now, after more than 50 years, I thank them for their labor and their love.
-My mother was comfort, consolation and tenderness; my father was strength, guidance, and toughness.
+My father died in 1989 at the age of 71, but not before he talked with me about politics, religion, history, sports and more.
+He labored physically for more than 50 years so that his family could have more than he did in his depression-era youth.
+My parents may not have received the wages due them—not many parents do—but they each did their best.
+My mother was comfort, consolation, and tenderness; my father was strength, guidance, and toughness.
 Both resonate within me still.

 GRADE & HIGH SCHOOL (1961-1973)

 I grew up in Greendale, Missouri, a middle-class suburb of St. Louis in the midst of the baby boom.
-There were plenty of kids to play with and I grew up “with a ball in my hands,” as my childhood friend Jim Foley used to say.
-We played outside every day—baseball, soccer and football mostly—since there wasn’t much to do inside back then.
-Our grade school soccer team won multiple city championships, and some of my soccer comrades went on to play college and professional soccer.
-(Needless to say I was not among them.)
+There were plenty of kids to play with and I grew up “with a ball in my hands,” as a childhood friend later said.
+We played outside every day—baseball, soccer, and football mostly—since there wasn’t much to do inside back then.
+Our grade school soccer team won multiple city championships, and some of my soccer teammates went on to play college and professional soccer.
+(Needless to say, I was not among them.)
 Our baseball team was less successful, mostly because I was a pitcher who threw every ball right down the middle—with little or no velocity.
 As for football, I was “all-sandlot,” at least until we neared puberty when I found out I was too little for football.
-By high school my sport of choice had changed to table tennis.
-I was lucky enough to play a number of the top-ranked players in the world, but unlucky enough to be beaten soundly by all of them.
-Today golf is my hobby.
-Reducing the world to hitting a ball with a club is the very definition of play—an important component of a good life.
+By high school, my sport of choice had changed to table tennis.
+I was lucky enough to play a number of the top-ranked players in the world, but I was beaten soundly by all of them.

 The private high school I attended marked the beginning of my academic life.
-I trace that interest to an American literature class in my sophomore year.
 There I encountered the New England Transcendentalists—Emerson, Thoreau, and Whitman—the first philosophers I had ever read.
-But it was the summer before college that marked the real beginning of my intellectual voyage.
-My friend Dan Dunay was a philosophy major and discussions with him awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
-I realized that there was a world of ideas to explore.
-A dam had broken within me, and I saw immediately the parochialism of the ideas to which I had been previously exposed.
-I was determined to explore this mindscape, and die with as large a mind as possible.
+They taught me, among other things, that the search for truth would be unsettling.
+But it was the summer before college that marked the true beginning of my intellectual voyage.
+A good friend was a philosophy major and discussions with him awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
+I now realized that there was a world of ideas to explore.
+It was as if a dam had broken, exposing the parochialism of my youthful religious indoctrination.
+I was determined to explore this mindscape and die with as large a mind as possible.

 COLLEGE – UNDERGRADUATE (1973-1978)

-My first semester of college, I eagerly enrolled in a class called, “Major Questions in Philosophy.”
+During my first semester of college, I eagerly enrolled in a class called, “Major Questions in Philosophy.”
 There I was introduced to Descartes’ epistemological skepticism, Hume’s critique of religion, and Lenin’s critique of the state.
 Wow!
 Knowledge, the gods, and the state all undermined in 16 weeks.
-I am not sure why I was open to new ideas, whereas so many cling to the first ideas they are exposed to, but for whatever reason I was hooked.
-Subsequently, I took the maximum number of philosophy courses possible (15); learning about Medieval, American, Modern, and Asian philosophy, and a bit of philosophy of religion, science, mind, and law from instructors like Edward Costello, Peter Fuss, Paul Gomberg, and David Griesedeck.
-In the meantime I discovered women, and later, high stakes poker.
+I am not sure why I was open to new ideas, whereas so many cling to the first ideas they are exposed to, but I was hooked.
+Subsequently, I took the maximum number of philosophy courses possible; learning about Medieval, American, Modern, and Asian philosophy, and a bit of philosophy of religion, science, mind, and law from instructors like Edward Costello, Peter Fuss, Paul Gomberg, and David Griesedeck.
+In the meantime, I discovered women, and later, high stakes poker.

 YOUNG ADULTHOOD & CHILDREN (1978-1986)

-I headed off to Las Vegas with my poker winnings in 1979 and made a meeger living playing poker over the next few years.
-I wooed my wife by the display of hundred dollar bills I carried in my wallet in case a gamed surfaced.
+I headed off to Las Vegas with my poker winnings in 1979 and made a meager living playing poker over the next few years.
+On returning to St. Louis, I wooed my soon-to-be wife with the hundred dollar bills I carried around in case a game surfaced.
 She was quite impressed, although less so when she found out that that was all the money I had.
-(And that only 1 of the 4 doors on my dilapidated car opened.)
-But she married me in 1980, and during the next few years we welcomed two beautiful children.
-We struggled financially during these years, as my poker income, like my poker playing, was inconsistent.
+(And that only 1 of the 4 doors on my dilapidated car opened!)
+But she married me in 1980, and during the next few years, we welcomed two beautiful children.
+We struggled financially during these years, as my poker income was inconsistent.
 By 1985 we had moved to Las Vegas where I dealt blackjack.
 However, the desert wasn’t to our liking and we moved back to St. Louis where I started graduate school in 1986.
-I wanted to go to Washington University in St. Louis, but unfortunately I missed their deadline.
-So I accepted a graduate fellowship to St. Louis University planning to switch schools when I got the chance.
-For a number of reasons, I never did switch.
+I wanted to go to Washington University but, unfortunately, couldn’t make their deadline.
+So I accepted a graduate fellowship to St. Louis University, planning to switch schools—for a number of reasons, I never did switch.